adbjo/mattermost-webapp/report.md

 Gabriel: 1.5 hours

+It went quite smoothly for the most part, but we had some issues with getting the Docker environment to work properly.
+After reinstalling it and its dependencies it magically started working.

 Kasper: 1.5 hours

 Johan: 1.5 hours

 Robin: 2.5 hours

-It went quite smoothly for the most part, but we had some issues with getting the Docker environment to work properly.
-After reinstalling it and its dependencies it magically started working.

 My computer is old as @#%$ and I had some problems with node/npm.

+Adam: 2 hours

+- Forked the repo and managed development branches
+- Setup was very smooth thanks to great guides available at the repo owners website.

 5. analyzing code/output;